ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/other_causes_ylds/index.rst

 Challenges to consider
 ++++++++++++++++++++++

-- Is the current behavior of cause DW equal to prevalence-weighted average of sequela DWs really the right thing to do?
+- Consider updating current behavior of cause DW equal to prevalence-weighted average of sequela DWs

   - Alternative would be to assign sequela-specific DW based on prevalence-weighted probability (assuming mutually exclusive sequelae)